As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

 While this is not a definitive list of absolutely everything that could happen to them, it does still provide you with an idea as to the areas that you need to be paying close attention to.

-Various tests are available, and you should look at getting your dog checked out on a regular basis.
+Various tests are available, and you should look at getting your dog checked out regularly.

 Thanks to being a mixture of a friendly little dog breed and a brave, protective work dog breed, the Beagle Shepherd often quite naturally gets along with children.